The distributed Grakn knowledge graph presents two different ways to obtain insight on a large dataset:

 At the moment we support queries for determining

 Graql analytics functionality is accessed via the

 compute query in the Graql language.
 In order to fully understand the

-syntax, an in-depth understanding of the knowledge base is needed, so we will dive into some details here.
+syntax, an in-depth understanding of the knowledge graph is needed, so we will dive into some details here.

 Analytics only “sees” the instances of types, but is aware of the schema.
-Therefore, if your knowledge base has a type
+Therefore, if your knowledge graph has a type

 then the instances of this:

 Often you are not interested in the whole knowledge graph when performing calculations, and it is possible to specify a subgraph (a subset of your data to work on) to Graql.